Eschatologue/CM_wiki/docs/class/barbarian/world-tree.md

 ## Level 6: Branches of the Tree

 While your Rage is active, whenever a creature you can see starts its turn within 30 feet of you, you can use your Reaction to summon spectral branches of the World Tree around it.
 The target must succeed on a Strength saving throw (DC equal to 8 plus your Proficiency Bonus plus your Strength modifier) or be teleported to an unoccupied space you can see within 5 feet of yourself or in the nearest unoccupied space you can see.
-The space the target teleports to must be on a surface or liquid that can support it; otherwise, the target doesn’t teleport.
+The space the target teleports to must be on a surface or liquid that can support it; otherwise, the target doesn't teleport.

 After the target teleports, you can reduce its Speed to 0 until the end of the current turn.